ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 Whenever you create a Catalog, the decision tree is executed to find suitable configs for models and classes for distributions.
 By default this happens in :py:meth:`~ray.rllib.core.models.catalog.Catalog.get_encoder_config` and :py:meth:`~ray.rllib.core.models.catalog.Catalog._get_dist_cls_from_action_space`.
 Whenever you build a model, the config is turned into a model.
-Distributions are instantiated per forward pass of an RL Module and are therefore not built.
+Distributions are instantiated per forward pass of an `RLModule` and are therefore not built.

 API philosophy
 --------------